victimofleisure/MidiToLily/README.md

 If your input MIDI file isn't quantized, use the quant and triplet parameters, otherwise you'll get errors, such as invalid duration.

-If your tracks aren't assigned to staves in the desired order, you can use the staves parameter to reorder them.
-The staves parameter can also be used to filter out specific tracks.
-The default is sequential assignment from top to bottom, i.e. track one gets the top stave, and the last track gets the bottom stave.
+If your tracks aren't shown in the desired order, you can use the staves parameter to reorder them.
+The staves parameter can also be used to hide specific tracks.
+The default behavior is tracks are assigned sequentially from top to bottom, i.e. track one gets the top stave, and the last track gets the bottom stave.

 # Development